ikornaselur/similarium/README.md

 The project expects an english word list and a banned word list to work with.

 1. `make wordlist`: Download the default wordlists
+2. `make create_db_tables`: Ensure SQLite database is initialised with relevant tables
-2. `make prepare_database`: Create an SQLite database and store main vectors + hints in database
+3. `make prepare_database`: Store main vectors + hints in database

 you can also run `make all` to run the two steps above in a row